-Elton John still hadn’t broken onto U.S. radio when his third album, Tumbleweed Connection, was released in October 1970.
-In fact, his breakthrough single, “Your Song” (from his second, self-titled LP), came out only a couple of weeks before it.
+Elton John still hadn't broken onto U.S. radio when his third album, Tumbleweed Connection, was released on Oct 30, 1970.
+In fact, his breakthrough single, "Your Song" (from his second, self-titled LP), came out only a couple of weeks before it.

 By early 1971, "Your Song" climbed its way into the Top 10 (it was originally the B-side to "Take Me to the Pilot," also found on Elton John, before the record was turned over and ignited the singer-songwriter's career).
 But a few months earlier, John and his creative partner Bernie Taupin explored their fascination with the American West on an album that remains one of their best.

 And in a way, it's kind of a puzzling move at this stage of John's career.
 For two British guys in their 20s trying to make a name for themselves (and recording in London, no less), John and Taupin surveyed a world they couldn't have been more far removed from.
 But, pulling inspiration from music (the Band's second album) and movies (John Ford films), they get closer to the Old West than many of their contemporaries who were kicking around similar dust in the post-Woodstock era of the early '70s.